429ers/OOPBoy/README.md

 - Pac-Man
 - Serpent
 - Kirby's Dream Land
+- Tennis

 The following games play with major graphical glitches:
 - Donkey Kong

 The following games do not play at all:
-- Super Mario Land 3: Wario Land
-- Tennis
+- Please wait for me to test more games

 ## Compiling the emulator
 Go into the source folder and run ```javac *.java```.
 There are no external dependencies.